GitwithAshis/amazon-ui-clone/README.md

 Here’s a simpler version of the README.md file for your Amazon Clone project:

+Live Demo

+Check out the live version of the website here:
 Amazon Clone

 This project is a basic Amazon homepage clone  made with HTML and CSS.
 It looks like Amazon's main website and is built for learning and practicing front-end web design.